DataDog/integrations-extras/apollo/README.md

    ![IntegrationsPage][5]

 5. In the Datadog Forwarding section, click **Configure**.
 Provide your API key and region, then click **Enable**.
-You can use the same API key for all of your graphs, because all forwarded metrics are tagged with the corresponding graph's ID (`service:<graph-id>`).
+Because all forwarded metrics are tagged with the corresponding graph's ID (`service:<graph-id>`), you can use the same API key for all of your graphs.

    ![IntegrationsToggle][6]